growthpods/sb1-6kejut/memory-bank/progress.md

 - Initial manual data load from RapidAPI (for general US) performed, and old jobs deletion tested.
 - Updated `SUPABASE_SERVICE_ROLE_KEY` in `.env` file with the value provided by the user.
 - Successfully applied migration `20250516192600_add_unique_constraint_jobs_title_company_location.sql` to enable `ON CONFLICT` for job upserts.
+- Successfully ran `scripts/fetchRapidApiInternshipsMCP.js` first with `location_filter: 'Houston'`, fetching 49 jobs (total 67 RapidAPI jobs).
-- Successfully ran `scripts/fetchRapidApiInternshipsMCP.js` with `location_filter: 'Houston'`, fetching 49 jobs and increasing the total count of RapidAPI-sourced jobs to 67.
+- Subsequently, ran `scripts/fetchRapidApiInternshipsMCP.js` with `location_filter: 'Texas'` and mandatory "high school" filters, fetching 33 additional jobs and bringing the total count of RapidAPI-sourced jobs to 85.
 - Memory Bank files (`systemPatterns.md`, `techContext.md`, `activeContext.md`) updated to reflect new automation and direct `supabase-js` usage for this workflow.
 - UI improvements made to HomePage.tsx.